captbaritone/jordaneldredge.com/_posts/2016-09-16-why-linting-errors-should-cause-tests-to-fail.md

 * Passing Travis tests

 We recently configured our Travis tests to include running [ESLint](http://eslint.org/).
-This means that code that does not conform to our linting standards cannot be merged into master.
+This means that JavaScript code that does not conform to our linting standards cannot be merged into master.
 While my colleague and I were both in agreement that linting is valuable, it was this change that sparked debate.

 ## The simplified argument

-My colleague's main point against including ESLint in Travis was that, in a case where the site is down and we need to ship a hotfix, it would be terrible for a misaligned curly brace to prevent merging the fix and thus prolong our down-time.
+My colleague's main point against including ESLint in Travis was that, in a case where the site is down and we need to ship a hotfix, a misaligned curly brace should not prevent merging the fix.

 I must admit that I agree with his premise.
 It is far more important to bring the site back up than for master to be free of linting errors.
 However,